SobiaDeveloper/Portfolio-Projects/Cyclistic-CaseStudy/Project-Description.md

 ## Share
 As for share, I have created a presentation accessible and share with all stakeholders and team members including some recommendations at the end.
+Some glimpse of the report is shown here
+First of all, member and casual riders are compared by the type of bikes they are using.

+Next the number of trips distributed by the months, days of the week and hours of the day are examined.

+Ride duration of the trips are compared to find the differences in the behavior of casual and member riders.

+To further understand the differences in casual and member riders, locations of starting and ending stations can be analysed.
+Stations with the most trips are considered using filters to draw out the following conclusions.